andywer/webpack-blocks/packages/dev-server/README.md

   // use only if `NODE_ENV === 'development'`:
   env('development', [
     devServer({
-        // Show error overlay in the browser
+        // Show full-screen overlay in the browser on compiler errors or warnings
         overlay: true,
     }),
     // if you need to proxy API requests: